-14.1 The quorum for all Annual General Meetings and Extraordinary General Meetings shall be 50 percent of all the Nominated Representatives appointed to vote on an issue at that Annual General Meeting or Extraordinary General Meeting (as the case may be).
+14.1 The quorum for all Annual General Meetings and Extraordinary General Meetings shall be 50 percent (50%) of all the Kindergarten Representatives appointed to vote on an issue at that Annual General Meeting or Extraordinary General Meeting (as the case may be).

-14.2 The quorum for all Board meetings shall be at least 50 percent of the Elected Members.
+14.2 The quorum for all Board meetings shall be at least 50 percent (50%) of the Elected Board members.